Washington State Serial Cat Killer Responsible For Killing Over A Dozen Cats

 For now, Thurston County authorities are encouraging residents to keep their pets inside just to be safe.

-A local anti-animal cruelty organizations called Pasado’s Safe Haven is currently offering up a $36,000 reward for any information leading up to the killer’s arrest.
+A local anti-animal cruelty organization called Pasado’s Safe Haven is currently offering up a $36,000 reward for any information leading up to the killer’s arrest.

 US police believe the DNA found on a cat's claws could hold the key to identifying a serial animal killer https://t.co/K0kFWjkGVT